nuxt/nuxt/docs/content/4.examples/2.auto-imports/components.md

 # Components

-Components in the `components/` directory are auto imported and can be directly used in your templates.
+Components in the `components/` directory are auto-imported and can be used directly in your templates.
 You can configure other directories to support components auto-imports.

 ::ReadMore{link="/guide/directory-structure/components"}